 “Thank you,” she said, recording the point in her day-planner.
 “By the way,” she added, “would you like to take the minutes of our next meeting?”

-When I told my boss about this, he demoted me from System Architect to Software Engineer to ensure that I never attended another management meeting.
-When I told my colleagues about this, they too managed to get themselves demoted.
+When I told my boss about this, he demoted me to ensure that I never attended another management meeting.
+When my colleagues heard about this, they too managed to get themselves demoted.

 Our productivity exploded.